 What it means to be a "standard" is something I addressed in another blog post by citing the example of roads.
 In ancient times, roads became de facto standards as the way that travel occurred, standards in reality by fact of widespread use.
 That is foremost what a standard is: the prevailing practice.
 Tacit knowledge of the paths taken by travelers was translated into explicit knowledge in the form of maps that codified popular routes.
 That too is what a standard is: a paradigm or framework whose authority is asserted.
 The standard practices of traveling known routes were accompanied by rules or standards de jure (that is, officially or by law) like weights, measures, and coinage that enabled commerce.
 That is yet another way of understanding standards, i.e. as abstractions contrived to enable interaction.
 Today, project management standards are an amalgamation of these things that begs the questions "This is the prevailing practice according to whom exactly?
 This knowledge has been codified by whom exactly?
 Its authority is asserted by whom exactly?
 And if a standard has been adopted as the rules of the game, they are the rules according to whom?"
 Fundamentally these are all questions of trust.
 Power-brokering is trust-brokering, a proposition that is undergoing a sea change for technological reasons in the 21st century.

 Today the International Standards Organization (ISO) requires those bodies it endorses as developers of standards to develop their standards in a transparent and fair manner that ensures open consensus building.
 But one wonders how it assures that this occurs?
 One may note that organizations pay money to ISO to be endorsed by ISO as accredited developers of standards.
 Emerging technologies like blockchain can improve trust in standards creation.
-Blockchain could introduce full attribution not only of individual sources but of individual votes by individual persons to include specific content in a standard (both for and against), which could transform how an entity like ISO could accredit standards development.
+Blockchain could introduce full and immutable attribution not only of individual sources but of individual votes by individual persons to include specific content in a standard (both for and against), which could transform how an entity like ISO could accredit standards development.
 It could fundamentally change the nature of standards like PMI's "A Guide to the Project Body of Knowledge" (which is updated every few years by a cast of hundreds if not thousands of volunteers).
 It could also change how standards are published, extending to the decentralization of copyrighting.

 Certified assessments of the adoption or application of a standard by an organization could be viewed as transactions that are reconciled to the original standard itself.
-Specific records of adoption of a practice (or failure to adopt a practice, as the case may be in any given third party assessment) could be embedded in the published standard dynamically, demonstrating whether the standard (or any part of it) is indeed a de facto standard.
+Specific and immutable records of adoption of a practice (or failure to adopt a practice, as the case may be in any given third party assessment) could be embedded in the published standard dynamically, demonstrating whether the standard (or any part of it) is indeed a de facto standard.
 With data on usage embedded into the standard, we could see which parts of the standard are used most, i.e. Pareto.
 We could see which kinds of organizations and users use different parts of the standard, i.e. consumer segmentation.
 We could compare usage (or lack thereof) to performance problems, i.e. effect stratification.
 And we could update these and many other dimensions dynamically, refreshing the standard with value-added information in keeping with the real world.
 Importantly we could cause this updating to occur without the intervention, filtering, or meddling of powerful knowledge-brokers who should recuse themselves.

 To the larger point, with emerging technologies we may be able to solve the problem that the OLC encountered in Virginia Beach nearly 20 years ago and which every effort to establish a standard since then has faced.
 That is, we can distinguish discrete knowledge from shared knowledge; demonstrate the extent to which any knowledge is shared; provide views of knowledge standards that are most relevant to different parties; update knowledge-based standards automatically with usage data - avoiding Orwellian dystopias like China's social credit system by applying Phronesis methodically; and in doing so, we can bypass centralized authorities or gatekeepers (whose own views of the situation are perforce limited and biased).
 Through technologies like blockchain, we can add new knowledge like links added to a chain, improving knowledge for all of us with each link in an ever-growing circle of trust.
 Knowledge in the respective minds of practitioners that may have been buried in backroom battles can be resurrected, and the playing field can be levelled.
 The highly political and esoteric standards-making machinations of the few can be traded for truly transparent and decentralized knowledge creation by the many.
 And we don't need to be NASA's rocket scientists to realize that these things would improve the universe of project management for all of us.